 Frozen meals were never prevalent in my diet, but I did keep a few on hand for emergencies.
 Sometimes you need a quick lunch!
 Now, rather than buying salty meals, I make sure to freeze servings of homemade dishes.

 Yesterday’s lunch was a slice of my Vegan Mexican Crustless Quiche.
 I thawed it in the micro at work and ate if with raw asparagus and a Nutritional Spicy Peanut Sauce (1 T peanut flour + 1 tsp nutritional yeast + 1/2 tsp sriracha).

 Given that I’m supposed to have at least 3 “real” protein source per day, I snacked on tuna salad.
 Pre-figure competition training I would have never consider eating tuna in the middle of the afternoon.

 This mix of tuna, nooch sauce (nutritional yeast mixed with water and paprika), red pepper, and broccoli slaw was surprisingly good mid-afternoon.

 This was an all-new experience for me – I made salmon cakes!
 They were really good!
 It turns out that canned salmon taste like

 chicken tuna.
-I want to make it once more to be sure for the measurements, then I’ll share the recipe.
+I want to make it once more to be sure of the measurements, then I’ll share the recipe.

 Served with random, yet delicious, sides.
-Side #1: sauteed spinach with eggplant, ginger, and thyme.
-Side #2: Grated golden beets and carrot sprinkled with dulse flakes.
+Side #1: sautéed spinach with eggplant, ginger, and thyme.
+Side #2: Grated raw golden beet and carrot sprinkled with dulse flakes.
 Side #3: Ezekial garlic toast.

 I am powerless over cake batter.
 I had some leftover shredded zucchini and carrot from dinner… so I decided to combine my favorite Carrot Cake and Zucchini Bread Batters to make one epic Carrot-Zucchini Cake Batter.